 ‘YESSSS!’
 I yelled as I flung myself into the pool.
 Going shirtless for the first time was a major moment for me and it set the mood for the rest of my trip.
 When James went home I toured Australia on my own, making friends for life along the way.
 It was an extraordinary trip, and I know I’d never have had the courage to do it if I hadn’t lost the weight.

 Back home, with my self-esteem at an all-time high, I realised that all my dreams were within reach if I wanted them enough.
-So, I did something scary and exciting – I applied to do a degree in Paramedic Practice at Edge Hill University in Lancashire – and I was accepted, starting in September this year.
+So, I did something scary and exciting – I applied to do a degree in Paramedic Practice at Edge Hill University in Lancashire – and I was accepted.

 Now I’m 11st 13lbs, and I’ve lowered my target to 11st 9lbs.
 I feel a world away from that insecure, unhappy person who’d given up on his dream of becoming a professional lifesaver.
 He’d never even have applied, too afraid of rejection.
 Now, 6st 2lbs slimmer, I can’t wait to get into that green uniform!